-- The Fresh Prince of Bel-Air did this occasionally with Will's goofy white classmates/friends, but even these eventually disappeared and were replaced with black Beavis And Butthead style sidekicks, only one of which had any staying power.
+- The Fresh Prince of Bel-Air did this occasionally with Will's goofy white classmates/friends, but even these eventually disappeared and were replaced with Black Beavis And Butthead style sidekicks, only one of which had any staying power.
 For the first half or so of the series, there was also the hopelessly out-of-touch white teacher.
-Later, one of his aunts became involved with a white man... who eventually became so accepted by the family that he could make jokes about Carlton being white.
+Later, one of his aunts became involved with a white man (initially played by Diedrich Bader) ... who eventually became so accepted by the family that he could make jokes about Carlton being white.

-- Family Matters had this.
-Generally the only white guy on the cast was Carl's boss Lieutenant Lieu Murtaugh, and was shown to be, again, completely out of touch... with reality.
-There was also the occasional goofy white friend of the kids, who was often a "wannabe", trying desperately to assimilate into black culture, with everyone else practically straining their retinas rolling their eyes.
+- The show had this.
+Generally the only white guy on the cast was Carl's boss Lieutenant Lieu Murtaugh and was shown to be, again, completely out of touch... with reality.
+There was also the occasional goofy white friend of the kids, who was often a "wannabe", trying desperately to assimilate into Black culture, with everyone else practically straining their retinas rolling their eyes.
 And then there was the one episode with two cops who pulled Eddie over for being in a white neighborhood (though only one of them was actually racist, the other was just dragged along).

 - In the first couple seasons Eddie had a shady white friend named Rodney.
 Rodney came down with a case of Chuck Cunningham Syndrome.

-- Jim Carrey and Kelly Coffield were the token whites for In Living Color!.
-Carrey at least earned an audition for being Damon Wayans' friend rather than simply the need for a white castmember.
+- Jim Carrey and Kelly Coffield were the token whites on In Living Color!, though in later seasons they were joined by Alexandra Wentworth and Jay Leggett.
+Carrey at least was invited to audition because he was already friends with Damon Wayans, rather than simply the need for a white castmember.

-- Desmond's was set in a barber's shop in London, and the cast was almost exclusively black, except for Tony, one of the hairdressers, who was white.
-In one episode, he referred to black people as "we" or "us", prompting someone else to say that he'd been hanging around the rest of them for too long.
+- Desmond's was set in a barber's shop in London, and the cast was almost exclusively Black, except for Gloria's best friend Louise, as well as hairdresser Tony, who were white.
+In one episode, he referred to Black people as "we" or "us", prompting someone else to say that he'd been hanging around the rest of them for too long.

-- Chris Potter on Kenan & Kel, and later on Mark.
+- Chris Potter on Kenan & Kel, and later on Marc.

-- AR Bernard, a blaxploitation-flavored religious talk show airing on Family Net, will occaisionally include a white guest.
+- AR Bernard, a blaxploitation-flavored religious talk show airing on Family Net, will occasionally include a white guest.

 - Sanford and Son has Officer "Hoppy" Hopkins, the only regularly recurring white character.
-He could best be described as being mildly retarded.
+He could best be described as being somewhat mentally disabled.

-- Kim from the mostly-black Real Housewives of Atlanta.
+- Kim from The Real Housewives of Atlanta.

 - Alex in Tinsel.